TargetedEntropy/amq2-docs/README.md

     * Adds a simply mining dimension
   * [kibe-1.9.11-BETA+1.19.jar](https://www.curseforge.com/minecraft/mc-mods/kibe/files/4352610) (by [D4rkness_King](https://www.curseforge.com/members/D4rkness_King/projects))
     * A miscellaneous mod that adds a bunch of random, and mostly unoriginal things.
 (LOL)
-      * Entangled Chests linked chests that work across dimensions and stores the same items as long as they are color-coded the same.
+      * Entangled Chests linked chests that work across dimensions and stores the same items as long as they are color-coded the same
-      * Cursed Dirt is a simple grass-like block that burns when exposed to sunlight, but when in dark environments, will have vastly improved spawn rate for monsters.
+      * Cursed Dirt vastly improved spawn rate for monsters
-      * Big Torch is a block that cancels any mob spawning that requires no light in a configurable area.
-It's useful to protect your base and to clean caves and dungeons.
+      * Big Torch cancels any mob spawning that requires no light
       * Elevators are simple blocks that, when stepped upon, can teleport the player upwards and downwards, as long as it finds another elevator directly above or below it.
       * Vacuum Hoppers are blocks that can pull nearby dropped items and experience orbs to their own inventory.
       * XP Drains are blocks that will drain XP from a player and store it in a fluid container placed directly below it.